minjong-ha/cardbox/README.md

-# SecretNote
+# Manusecret

-SecretNote is an iOS application project.
+Manusecret is an iOS application project.
 It focuses on providing encrypted short note with clear UI/UX.

 ## Overview

-SecretNote provides note management for the users.
+Manusecret provides note management for the users.
 It is clear that there are thousands of note application in store.
 However, since there is no satisfying note app for me, I decide to create my own one.
-The basic concept of the SecretNote is the manuscript, such as hand-written note.
+The basic concept of the Manusecret is the manuscript, such as hand-written note.
 Thus, the convenience is not our highest priority.
 Since its difficulty and non-profitable buissness model, there will be no commercials or advertisements (only a simple donate method for me).
 I also plan to open the source codes.